Columbia Metropolitan Airport: Southeastern regional cargo hub

 In August 1996, the UPS Airlines-owned cargo airline opened an $80 million southeastern regional hub at the airport, one of six regional hubs throughout the United States.
-The hub offers next-day, second-day and third-day air service.
+The hub can offer next-day, second-day and third-day air service.
 The buildings encompass 352000 sqft and the 44 acre ramp is large enough to hold 22 DC-8 aircraft.
-The hub can process 42,000 packages an hour.
+The hub has the ability to process 42,000 packages an hour.
 Other major air cargo companies serving the airport include ABX Air and FedEx Express.